Making the leap from college to the corporate? Follow along for some tips from the St. Louis Fed!

 - Q&A sessions with senior leadership

 - Formal mentors

 - Popcorn sessions – an opportunity for exposure to and interaction with other business areas

 - Formal evaluations - performed at the middle and end of the summer

 The St. Louis Fed has internship opportunities for students who possess strong interpersonal, analytical, communication and organizational skills with a solid work ethic and strong motivation to learn.
 Recruiting begins each September for the following summer.
-For consideration in the internship program, please apply directly here.
+Internships will be posted here, when available.
 If you have any questions, please contact us at STLS.TalentAcquisitionTeam@stls.frb.org.